Troyanovsky/vibe-coding-guide/README.md

     *   **Quick Validation in a New Folder:** For completely new ideas or isolated components, quickly generate the code in a separate folder outside your main project.
 If it works, you can then carefully integrate it.
     *   When designing tasks for AI, consider if they can be broken down into parallelizable units to improve efficiency, especially in multi-agent or multi-checkout environments. [reference](https://lucumr.pocoo.org/2025/6/12/agentic-coding/)
     *   For complex projects or parallel exploration, consider having multiple local checkouts (clones) of your repository to allow different AI conversations or experiments to run concurrently without interfering with each other. [reference](https://www.anthropic.com/engineering/claude-code-best-practices)
-    *   **Common AI-Assisted Workflows:**
-        *   **Explore, Plan, Code, Commit:** A standard cycle where you define requirements, plan with AI, generate code, and commit your progress.
-        *   **Test-Driven AI Development:** Write or define your tests first, then use AI to generate the code that passes those tests, committing both tests and code.
-(Reinforces Module 9)
-        *   **Visual Iteration:** Generate code, immediately screenshot or preview the result, and use visual feedback to refine your next prompt for UI adjustments.
-        *   **Safe YOLO Mode (Experimentation Branching):** When exploring highly experimental or uncertain paths, create a temporary Git branch (`git checkout -b my-new-feature`).
-This allows you to generate and test code rapidly without fear of breaking your main codebase.
-If it works, integrate; if not, discard the branch (`git branch -D my-new-feature`).
-This provides a safe sandbox. [reference](https://www.anthropic.com/engineering/claude-code-best-practices)
 *   **10.3.
 Basic Project Organization:**
     *   Simple file/folder structure (e.g., `index.html`, `css/style.css`, `js/script.js`, `images/`).
     *   Keeping reusable components/snippets organized.